Dodgers, Shohei Ohtani Put on Blast Over Home Run Ball: ‘Possibly Swindled’

 Los Angeles Dodgers superstar Shohei Ohtani hit his first regular season home run wearing Dodger blue on April 3, during the 7th inning of a 5-4 win over the San Francisco Giants.

-Ohtani’s majestic blast was snagged by Dodgers fan Amber Roman, whose X post sharing her celebrating with Ohtani’s home run in hand went viral.
+Ohtani’s majestic blast was snagged by Dodgers fan Ambar Roman, whose X post sharing her celebrating with Ohtani’s home run ball in hand went viral.

-Soon after being shown on the broadcast, Roman and her husband, Alexis Valenzuela, had what should have been a special moment made sour by the Dodgers staff, when they were “pressured and possibly swindled” during the exchange to return Ohtani’s ball.

-Roman spoke with Sam Blum of The Athletic about receiving Ohtani’s April 3 home run.
-While doing so, she detailed how she was mistreated for the valuable ball.
+But Roman’s special moment was soured when the Dodgers security staff, according to The Athletic, “pressured and possibly swindled” her as they retrieved the ball from her.

+“I was just disappointed that a team that I hold so dear pulled a quote-unquote quick one on us,” Roman’s husband, Alexis Valenzuela, told The Athletic.

+Minutes after catching the ball, Roman and Valenzuela were approached by the Dodgers for what The Athletic’s Sam Blum called a typical “give-and-take negotiation” for the ball.

-“Roman and Valenzuela say the security staff separated them, pressured them, and left them little choice but to hand over the baseball for what they considered a low-ball offer.”
-Blum wrote.
+But the couple said the security staff “separated them, pressured them, and left them little choice but to hand over the baseball for what they considered a low-ball offer,” Blum wrote.

 The Dodgers initially offered Roman and Valenzuela two signed caps for the home run ball.
-After that offer was declined by the couple, the Dodgers then offered two signed hats along with a signed bat and ball.
+After that offer was declined by the couple, the Dodgers then offered two signed hats along with a signed bat and ball, Blum wrote.

-This second offer — which Chris Ivey, director of sports auctions at Heritage Auctions, valued at about $5,000 — was accepted by Roman and Valenzuela.
+This second offer — which Chris Ivey, director of sports auctions at Heritage Auctions, valued at about $5,000 — was accepted by Roman and Valenzuela, according to Blum.

 Ivey valued Ohtani’s home run ball at $100,000.